 We discuss here some possible extensions of our proposed framework.
-The SAMM procedure relies on two kinds of information: a sequence of spells S that defines the spells to be analyzed with the MM, and the subsequences or subtrajectory T that follow each of these spells.
+The SAMM procedure relies on two kinds of information: a sequence of spells S that defines the spells to be analyzed with the MM and the subsequences or subtrajectory T that follow each of these spells.
 In our analysis of employment trajectories, we use the same alphabet-namely, the set of possible states, Σ_S and Σ_T -to describe S and T, respectively.
 However, we could have chosen two different alphabets.

-Conceptually, $\Sigma{\rm S}$ describes the different starting conditions in the risk of experiencing the competing risks (i.e., the subsequences T that follow).
-As noted by Steele et al. (2004), the typically high number of hazard functions that need to be estimated is one of the main limitations of MMs; they therefore recommend considering only very broad differences, and limit the size of $\Sigma{\rm S}$.
-More subtle differences in the starting conditions can be considered by including additional covariates in the spell-specific models.12 For instance, the employment rate can be added to the model to distinguish between full and part-time employment.
+Conceptually, Σ_S describes the different starting conditions in the risk of experiencing the competing risks (i.e., the subsequences T that follow).
+As noted by Steele et al. (2004), the typically high number of hazard functions that need to be estimated is one of the main limitations of MMs; they therefore recommend considering only very broad differences and limit the size of Σ_S .
+More subtle differences in the starting conditions can be considered by including additional covariates in the spell-specific models. Σ_S